dward2/BME547/Lectures/intro_to_git.md

 The command prompt now has `(main)` added to it, to indicate that we are currently on the main branch.
 More about that later.

-If we look at what is now in the folder, we see the following:
+If we look at what is now in the directory, we see the following:
 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (main)
 $ ls -a
 ./  ../  .git/
 ```

-The command `ls -a` shows all the content of a folder, including hidden items.
+The command `ls -a` shows all the content of a directory, including hidden items.
 A hidden directory called `.git` has been created to store information about the repository.